+Forsyth Barr Stadium in Dunedin, New Zealand, is the most southerly professional stadium in the world.
+With Dunedin’s cold, wet, blustery climate and an existing facility falling increasingly below acceptable standards, the NZ Rugby Union decided the city needed a new stadium.
+Forsyth Barr Stadium was completed in time for the 2011 Rugby World Cup.

 CHALLENGE.
-Forsyth Barr Stadium is located in Dunedin, New Zealand, at 45 degrees South and is the most southerly professional stadium in the world.
-With high average annual rainfalls, a cooler climate, and an existing stadium which was falling below standards, the NZ Rugby Union decided it was time for a new stadium.
-And of course the Rugby World Cup was looming.

-When the decision was made to commission a new stadium, an all-weather venue was the obvious choice, but given the modest size of the city (119,000 people), it was difficult to justify the cost of an enclosed venue for a handful of sporting matches.
-It was eventually agreed that the stadium be used for a variety of purposes, including sporting, cultural, entertainment and educational uses.
+An all-weather venue was the obvious choice for the stadium, but given the modest size of the city (119,000 people), it was difficult to justify the cost of an enclosed venue for sporting matches only.
+It was eventually agreed that if the stadium was enclosed it should be used for a variety of purposes, including sporting, cultural, entertainment and educational uses.

-The design team was thus faced with the challenge of creating a stadium with a natural grass pitch growing under a fully fixed roof.
-Populous’ broad experience with covered venues around the world brought valuable insights to the design of the new stadium, and for two years the design and research team studied different materials for roofing the stadium and their effect on optimal grass growth.
-Eventually ETFE (ethylene tetrafluoroethylene) – a transparent polymer originally developed for the space industry – was developed.
-Following this research, the stadium design was primarily dictated by the requirement to maximize sun strike levels and natural ventilation.
-The ETFE covers the roof, and part of the facades, and the stands on the Northern end are lower to allow maximum sun light onto the pitch.
+The design team was then faced with the challenge of creating a cost-effective stadium with a natural grass pitch growing under a fully fixed roof.
+Populous’ broad experience with covered venues around the world brought valuable insights and for two years the design and research team studied different materials for roofing the stadium and their effect on optimal grass growth.
+The final solution was ETFE (ethylene tetrafluoroethylene) – a transparent polymer originally developed for the space industry.
+The research also clarified that the stadium design would be driven primarily by the requirement to maximize sun strike levels and natural ventilation.
+The ETFE covers the roof and part of the facades and the stands on the Northern end are lower to allow maximum sunlight onto the pitch.
 The end facades are raised 5m above ground to allow fresh air across the pitch.

 INNOVATION.
 Forsyth Barr Stadium is the world’s only permanently covered stadium to boast a natural turf playing field.
 Whilst ETFE is not a new product, this is the first time its UV translucent properties have been put to use in a stadium, creating the largest ETFE covered structure in the Southern Hemisphere.
 Dunedin’s cold and wet climate makes the roof an essential feature of the stadium to encourage crowds to attend live events.

-The innovative use of ETFE and the success of the grass growth sets a new benchmark for North American and Northern European venues for the feasibility of grass growth under an enclosed structure.
+The success of the grass growth due to the innovative testing process and use of ETFE has set a new benchmark for North American and Northern European venues for the feasibility of grass growth under an enclosed structure.